mathisw59/recvis24_a3/README.md

-## This is the GitHub repository for the SketchNet classification challenge.
+## This is the GitHub repository for the ImageNet-Sketch classification challenge.

-SkecthNet is a dataset of 500 classes, with 5 samples per class, augmented into 20 different views.
+ImageNet-Sketch is a dataset of 500 classes, with 5 samples per class, augmented into 20 different views.
 The goal of the challenge is to classify the sketches into the 500 classes.

 I explored many approaches to this problem, including:
 - Using a pre-trained models like ResNet50, ViT, Swin Transformer, etc. and fine-tuning them on the dataset.